gepetobio/100-days-of-code/r1-log.md

 ### R1D21
 Today I kept studying Curry and Partial application.
 I also studied a bit of Streams, Promises and Monads.
 I also did a code review on @super_raay Number Facts app and suggested some changes.

+### R1D22
+Today I made some progress on my Vue version of the Random Quote Machine app.
+I still need to pass the props but the structure seems to be ok.
+I also studied Functiona Programming, Software Composition and had a pair programming session on a React/Redux app.